-Pre-Theology
+Pre-Theology Program

 The Discipleship Stage

 St. Patrick’s Seminary’s Pre-Theology Program corresponds to the Discipleship Stage, as stated in the 6th edition of The Program of Priestly Formation, #278-279.
 The Pre-Theology Program provides an integrated introduction into the four dimensions of priestly formation for men with either no background in philosophy or no previous seminary formation experience.
-It helps seminarians to develop an understanding of the fruitful relationship between faith and reason in preparation for their theological studies (cf. PPF, #279-280).
+It helps seminarians to develop an understanding of the fruitful relationship between faith and reason in preparation for their theological studies (PPF #279-280).
 STPSU’s Pre-Theology Program offers a comprehensive curriculum in the Catholic philosophical tradition.
-As the well-formed human intellect demands a truly liberal education, the Pre-Theology Program also features coursework in the Humanities, Introductory Theology (including Sacred Scripture and Catholic spirituality), and Latin (cr.
-PPF, #275 and 285).
+As the well-formed human intellect demands a truly liberal education, the Pre-Theology Program also features coursework in the Humanities, Introductory Theology (including Sacred Scripture and Catholic spirituality), and Latin (PPF #275 and 285).

-Learning Outcomes:
+Learning Outcomes

 The Pre-Theology academic program of the Discipleship Stage prepares students for theological studies in the Configuration stage.
 Drawing upon their studies in philosophy, theology, and the other liberal arts, students in Pre-Theology will: